developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 ##Sending Mail

 Up to this point I have only talked about a scenario optimized for reading mail.
 One of the main things you will also want to be able to do is send mail.
 Mutt has support for smtp, but there are more robust programs out there that only focus on smtp.
 One of those programs is [ msmtp ](http://msmtp.sourceforge.net/).
-This is program that I configured mutt to use to do mail sending.
+This is the program that I configured mutt to use to do mail sending.

 Installing is a simple as: